survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 [lockdown](https://www.npmjs.com/package/lockdown) goes further and gives guarantees about dependency content, not just version. [shrinkpack](https://www.npmjs.com/package/shrinkpack) is another interesting complementary option.

 [Yarn](https://yarnpkg.com/), a npm alternative, goes a step further as it introduces something known as *lockfile*.
-Yarn is worth a look as it fixes certain shortcomings of npm.
+Yarn is worth a look, as it fixes certain shortcomings of npm.

 ## Keeping Dependencies Up to Date